holt/backbone-structured-events/README.md

 backbone-namespaced-events
 ==========================

-Dot-notation support for providing namespaced scope to Backbone events
+Dot-notation enhancement for providing namespaced scope to Backbone events and event groups